7 Best Restaurants in Zagreb: From Traditional Taverns to Fine Dining Gems

 📍 Mletačka 11, Upper Town

-We’ve dined here ourselves, and the warmth is as memorable as the food.
-It’s honest, authentic cooking served with pride.
+The warmth of the atmosphere is just as memorable as the food — honest, authentic cooking served with pride.

 4. Noel – Zagreb’s Contemporary Fine Dining Star